 Fixer Upper's Chip and Joanna Gaines may be singlehandedly responsible for the resurgence of shiplap.
 Check out any decorating blog or Pinterest feed and you'll see it over and over again.
 It gives rooms a relaxed, farmhouse or coastal vibe, and it's fairly inexpensive to install.
 Like any other type of wood paneling, it adds architectural interest to walls, and in many cases can give a home a sense of history and a bit of a vintage look (even if the home is brand new).
 Shiplap is definitely best suited to homes where a casual vibe is desired.

 The verdict: While shiplap is lovely, its popularity likely won't last.
 It will always be great for cottages, cabins, and farmhouses, but for everyone else, the look is destined to become dated.Continue to 4 of 6 below.

 04 of 06

 A relatively new (but not completely original) trend in the decorating world is layering rugs.
 In particular, layering patterned or colored rugs over jute or sisal.
 It started off as a way to create a bohemian vibe in a room, but it's become popular in rooms of all styles.
-In many cases it's used when a great patterned rug simply isn't big enough to cover a desired space.
+In many cases, it's used when a great patterned rug simply isn't big enough to cover the desired space.
 It's also ideal for mixing interesting textures.
-For some people this look can be a little too... 'messy' and not sleek enough, but for others it's a great way to show off some color and pattern while also grounding a space.
+For some people, this look can be a little too 'messy' and not sleek enough, but for others, it's a great way to show off some color and pattern while also grounding a space.
 It can be particularly great for open concept spaces where you need to create more definition of areas.

 05 of 06